marko-knoebl/slides/src/sections/node/05-node-javascript-basics-en.md

 console.log(folderContents);
 ```

-## exporting objects
+## Exporting objects

-a js file becomes a module by changing its `exports` object:
+A JavaScript file becomes a module by changing its `exports` object:

 single export